chrisdembia/python-yeadon-paper/notes.rst

 we also use dempster's densities.

-intended purpose was aerial movementSs: twisting somersaults on a trampoline.
+intended purpose was aerial movements: twisting somersaults on a trampoline.

 Software Design
 ===============